firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.projecthoneypot.org/list_of_ips.php?t=d&rss=1).

-The last time downloaded was found to be dated: Thu Jun 11 23:54:28 UTC 2015.
+The last time downloaded was found to be dated: Fri Jun 12 01:00:18 UTC 2015.

 The ipset `php_dictionary` has **737** entries, **737** unique IPs.